What happens in your classes?

 Who can join?

-Pole is for men and women of all ages and fitness levels.
+Pole is for absolutely everyone.
 Before booking, we will ask you to fill out a Health Questionnaire and PAR Q to determine if you have any injuries or health issues which may prevent you from taking part.
 There is no weight restriction for attending our classes.
 If you are concerned about your ability to participate you are welcome to contact us ahead to class to discuss your needs.

 I’m a beginner, will I be able to do it?